-While on the face of it this is no different from pricing and selecting any other subscription product, what makes things more challenging in terms of VPNs is the number of differentiating features – and the fact that novices may not even be aware of what to look for in terms of features.
+While on the face of it this is no different from pricing and selecting any other subscription product, what makes things more challenging in terms of VPNs is the number of different features – and the fact that if you’re just starting out, you may not even be sure exactly what you should be looking for.

 Also, it doesn’t help that many VPN websites run with very flashy designs, but are often short on the details of the spec and service.
-By spelling everything out in simple terms, this article will point you in the right direction in terms of getting the best VPN for your needs at an affordable price.
+By spelling everything out in simple terms, we’ll point you in the right direction in terms of getting the best VPN for your needs at an affordable price (or, indeed, the best free VPN when browsing on a budget).
+As you read through these, it’s helpful to have an idea of why you want to use a VPN.

 1. Number of servers

-Remember that a VPN works by creating an encrypted data tunnel between the user and the provider’s server.
-While we think about the VPN as having ‘a server’, the reality is that any VPN will need to have many servers to handle all of this traffic, and to allow many users to connect.
+Wonder how does a VPN works?
+A VPN works by creating an encrypted data tunnel between the user and the VPN provider’s server.
+While we think about the VPN as having a single VPN server, the reality is that any VPN will need to have many servers to handle all of this traffic, and to allow many users to connect.

 2. Location of servers